Here I give you the incredible facts behind some of the most interesting stars, and show you how pick them out for yourself in the sky tonight…

 Where and when…

-Tonight Vega is in the constellation of Lyra still moderately high in the north west after dark.
-It stays visible all night long, moving very low to the north by late evening, before rising much higher in the east by daybreak.
+Tonight Vega is in the constellation of Lyra rising in the north east after dark.
+It then climbs higher in the east to late evening, and is very high in the south east by daybreak.

 Coordinates for Vega RA 18h, 37m, 21s / DEC 38, 47′, 43″